yeldiRium/uimadatabase/README.md

 What this is:
 -------------

 This is part of my bachelor thesis.
-The thesis itself might be linked to in the future.
+The thesis can be found [here](bachelor_thesis.pdf).

 This project evaluates a number of different DBMSs and one indexing system in the context of Apache UIMA NLP.
 Those are: